Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema has 1 parameter (url) with 100% coverage.
-Description adds a concrete example URL and explains the structure of the URL, which goes beyond the schema's minimal description.
-This helps the agent construct valid inputs.
+Only one parameter (url) with 100% schema coverage.
+Description adds example URL formats and explains the required structure, going beyond the schema's basic description.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.